Quietest blenders 2024: perfect for noise-free entertaining and silent smoothies

 The BlendJet 2 is the quietest blender we've ever tested.
 BlendJet markets it as ‘whisper quiet’, and whilst it’s not silent, it’s certainly much quieter than many other blenders on the market.
 Reviewers compared the noise levels to a normal conversation (64 decibels), and we found the same on test.
 It's perfect for morning drinks (or even midnight snacks) without waking a soul.

 Our tester Millie was pleased with the results of her smoothie-making.
-She found that it was surprisingly powerful across a range of tough and frozen ingredients, especially considering this is a cordless option.
-It did struggle a little with tough frozen fruits and blueberry skins, but nothing too drastic.
+She says, 'The BlendJet 2 was surprisingly powerful across a range of tough and frozen ingredients, especially considering this is a cordless and quiet option.
+It did struggle a little with tough frozen fruits and blueberry skins, but nothing too drastic.'

 Naturally, as a cordless model, it isn’t as powerful as the best countertop blenders.
-You'll need to recharge it for full power – you might want to do that overnight if you make your smoothies first thing in the morning.
-As far as portable blenders go, this is great for its size and you can pack it into your bag for the gym or office.
+You'll need to recharge it for full power.
+You might want to do that overnight if you make your smoothies first thing in the morning.
+It's portable, so you can pack it into your bag for the gym or office.

 See our full review of the BlendJet 2 for more details.